 Complaints Resolved to Satisfaction or Partial Satisfaction of Complainant

-Analysis of results and challenges: In FY2013, 2% of cases were not resolved to the satisfaction of the complainant or resident and 4% were either referred to another agency, resolved, withdrawn or required no action.
+Analysis of results and challenges: In FY2014 this target was met.
+Only 1% of cases were not resolved to the satisfaction of the complainant or resident and 9% were either referred to another agency, withdrawn or required no action.